10 Best Protein Shakes for Weight Loss of 2026

 What to Look for When Buying Protein Shakes and Powders for Weight Loss

-When choosing a protein shake or powder option, Colin suggests looking for “at least 20 g of protein, minimal added sugars, and a calorie range of about 150–300.”
+When choosing a protein shake or powder option, Colin suggests looking for “at least 20 grams of protein, minimal added sugars, and a calorie range of about 150 to 300.”
 Also, consider these factors:

-• Protein Source “I typically recommend whey or casein protein powder, as the texture is smoother and more palatable," said Tieu, although this may not be appropriate for vegans or those with a milk allergy.
-She recommends vegan protein powders for plant-based clients, but said that “they tend to be more chalky and grainy in texture, which may reduce palatability.”
+• Protein Source “I typically recommend whey or casein protein powder, as the texture is smoother and more palatable,” says Tieu, although this may not be appropriate for vegans or those with a milk allergy.
+She recommends vegan protein powders for plant-based clients but says that “they tend to be more chalky and grainy in texture, which may reduce palatability.”

-• Certifications Zolis said to look for “certifications like third-party testing, organic, or non-GMO,” as this can “provide reassurance about quality.”
+• Certifications Zolis says to look for “certifications like third-party testing, organic, or non-GMO,” as this can “provide reassurance about quality.”

-• Flavor Variety If you're planning to include a protein shake in your diet regularly, consider the product's flavor options.
+• Flavor Variety If you’re planning to regularly include a protein shake in your diet, consider the product’s flavor options.
 If you only like one or two flavors, you might develop flavor fatigue and stop using the shake.

-• Other Ingredients “The shorter the list, the better,” said Zolis, referring to the ingredient list on your protein products.
-She recommended looking for products “without a lot of added sugar or fillers.”
-Tieu agreed, as minimal ingredients in a shake might be “a sign that it's less processed.”
+• Other Ingredients “The shorter the list, the better,” says Zolis, referring to the ingredients list on your protein products.
+She recommends looking for products “without a lot of added sugar or fillers.”
+Tieu agrees, as minimal ingredients in a shake might be “a sign that it’s less processed.”

 Do Protein Shakes and Powders Help With Weight Loss?

-“Protein shakes and protein powders can be an easy, quick, and convenient source of protein for those who struggle to get enough from whole foods alone,” said Tieu.
-Further, Tieu said that increasing protein “can help to tame off cravings, especially when one is in a calorie deficit for weight loss.”
+“Protein shakes and protein powders can be an easy, quick, and convenient source of protein for those who struggle to get enough from whole foods alone,” says Tieu.
+Further, Tieu says that increasing protein “can help to tame off cravings, especially when one is in a calorie deficit for weight loss.”

-Colin agreed that protein shakes and powders may help with weight loss.
-She said that ”many people need a higher protein intake during weight loss to preserve muscle mass” while in a calorie deficit.
-You could get more protein from protein-rich foods, but protein shakes and powders “make it much easier to consistently meet those protein needs without a lot of extra effort,” said Colin.
-She suggested adding some protein powder to a smoothie or oatmeal, or grabbing a shake to help yourself get more protein while trying to lose weight.
+Colin agrees that protein shakes and powders may help with weight loss.
+She says that ”many people need a higher protein intake during weight loss to preserve muscle mass” while in a calorie deficit.
+You could get more protein from protein-rich foods, but protein shakes and powders “make it much easier to consistently meet those protein needs without a lot of extra effort,” says Colin.
+She suggests adding some protein powder to a smoothie or oatmeal, or grabbing a shake to help yourself get more protein while trying to lose weight.

 How Much Protein Should I Have Each Day to Lose Weight?